sebastiendonadio/devopsmlops/chapters/10-chapter8.md

 1. Run disciplined experiments   - this is where you have a platform to run experiments where you build a ML model using different data versions (Figure 5.2) and different algorithm and hyperparameter versions (Figure 7.1 and Figure 7.2) and compare the metrics.

-1. Learn Meaningful Insights   - use the feedback from the metrics comparison to learn and derive insights such as imputation is not important but outlier removal is and uses these insights to generate the next verifiable hypotheses (for example to use version 2.1.1 in Figure 5.2).
+1. Learn Meaningful Insights   - use the feedback from the metrics comparison to learn and derive insights such as imputation is not important but outlier removal is and use these insights to generate the next verifiable hypotheses (for example to use version 2.1.1 in Figure 5.2).

 The ability to run the above experimentation wheel is enabled by ML pipelines.
 And the knobs to change for a ML experiment span data versioning, hyperparameters versioning, and algorithms/pipeline versioning   [[2]](Chapter8.html#ftnt2) (Figure 8.1).
 For example, you may want to experiment with the same data version in the same ML pipeline but with different hyperparameters.
 Another experiment would be using the same data version with the same algorithm hyperparameter but different pipeline configurations such as different data mappings or mash-ups with external data.
 A third configuration may use the same data version with different algorithms.
-As outlined in Chapter 4 on the desiderata of an MLOps platform, team collaboration with different members running different experiments (some of which will fail fantastically like M2 and not all successful ones will perform like M1) is important to find that winning model combination.
+As outlined in Chapter 4 on the desiderata of an MLOps platform, team collaboration with different members running different experiments (some of which fail fantastically like M2 and not all successful ones perform like M1) is important to find that winning model combination.

 <!-- <p align="center">